-The contract resulting from this RFP should be effective for three years and is renewable for up to two additional one-year renewal periods.
+The contract resulting from this RFP should be effective for three (3) years and is renewable for up to two (2) additional one-year renewal periods.
+The total contract period will not exceed five (5) years.
 Annual renewal should be contingent upon the University's satisfaction with the services performed.